FINAL PORTFOLIO AND REFLECTION

 Don’t simply answer the above questions in your final reflection in bullet points; they are just meant to help you brainstorm ideas.
 Think about everything we’ve read and watched about writing this semester—some of them certainly hooked your interest while others… probably did not.

-Clarity and Attention to Organization.
-This does not have to be a traditional essay — in fact, feel free to write this as a letter to me, if that makes you feel more at ease — but you should have paragraphs (not just a single, 1000-word paragraph, please) and some reason for why they’re in the order they’re in!
+Attention to organization.
+This does not have to be a traditional organization, but you should have paragraphs (not just a 1000 word paragraph, please) and some reason for why they’re in the order they’re in!

 Evidence and analysis.
-If you tell me you learned something about yourself as a writer, or conversely, that you didn’t learn, show me proof!
-By “proof,” I mean include some specific examples from your own writing and your experiences in class.
-All reflections should have quotes from your own writing this semester although it doesn’t matter from what (homework, finished essays, anything will do).
-Don’t just drop those quotes in there and expect me to figure out why you’ve chosen them.
-Integrate them into your thoughts.
+If you tell me you learned something about yourself as a writer, show me proof!
+By proof, I specifically mean quotes from your own writing.
+All reflections should have at least three quotes from your own writing this semester although it doesn’t matter from what (homework, finished essays, anything will do).
+Don’t just drop those quotes in there and expect your readers to figure out why you’ve chosen them.
+Explain why that passage is important to your readers and to your “so what?”

 Care.
-THIS IS THE MOST IMPORTANT THING.
 Proofread.
+Make sure it’s long enough.
 As usual, you can use whatever language you see fit to use, but the words that are there should be there for a reason.
-THE WHOLE POINT of a Final Portfolio is that it showcases you at your best.
-Sloppy grammar and punctuation mistakes are out.